Brute Bernard: Later career

 Bernard and Murphy reunited in Australia, where they won the IWA World Tag Team Championship twice more in 1968 and 1969.
 They also competed for Jim Crockett Promotions in the Carolinas, where they participated in a series of "battle of the bullies" matches.
 These bouts went against the tradition of having faces (fan favorites) competing against heels (villains), as Bernard and Murphy competed against fellow heels the Blond Bombers (Swede Hanson and Rip Hawk).

 Murphy died of a heart attack on March 23, 1970.
 Bernard took on a new partner, Larry Hamilton, and the pair won the NWA Atlantic Coast Tag Team Championship in October 1971.
 They also competed in Texas, where they won the NWA American Tag Team Championship.

 Bernard continued to wrestle in Australia and won the NWA Austra-Asian Heavyweight Championship by defeating Spiros Arion on November 4, 1972.
 He held the belt for three weeks before dropping it back to Arion.
 He also won the country's World Brass Knuckles Championship twice.
 Back in Jim Crockett Promotions, he formed a tag team with Jay York.
 They had rivalries with the team of George Scott and Nelson Royal as well as the Anderson family (Gene and Ole).
 Bernard and York were managed by Beauregarde, who also teamed with them in six-man matches.
 Bernard and York won the NWA Mid-Atlantic Tag Team Championship by defeating Scott and Royal on November 26, 1973 but lost the belts to the Andersons one month later.

 Bernard wrestled for several promotions in his final years as a wrestler.
 He returned to Detroit, where he competed as The Brute.
 He also teamed with Frank Morrell in Texas to win the NWA Western States Tag Team Championship in 1977.
 He returned to the Carolinas and wrestled for Jim Crockett Promotions until he was released due to his age.
 He continued to wrestle occasionally; in his final match, he refused to go along with the scripted finish.
 The referee, Dave Routh, declared the result a double countout.
 Bernard got upset in the locker room and attacked Routh.
 He broke Routh's nose and was fired as a result.

 Personal life

-Bernard was married to female professional wrestler Betty Joe Hawkins.
-He died in 1984 of a self-inflicted gunshot; it was not determined if his death was a suicide or an accident.
+Bernard was married to female professional wrestler Betty Jo Hawkins.
+He died in 1984 of an accidental gunshot wound.
 One story states that Bernard was playing Russian roulette.